MN589/Data-Science-and-ML-Project-Portfolio/Applying supervised learning to predict student dropout/README.md

 - The model was then evaluated on the test dataset, and the performance metrics (Accuracy, Precision, Recall, and AUC) were calculated.
 - Hyperparameter tuning was then conducted on the following parameter ranges:
-o Neurons: [32, 64, 128]
+  -  Neurons: [32, 64, 128]
-o Activations: ['relu', 'tanh'] o Regularization: [L1 regularization with 0.001, L1 regularization with 0.01] o Optimizers: ['adam', 'rmsprop'] o The architecture (number of hidden layers), epochs (20), and batch size (32) were kept constant during tuning. o The combination of hyperparameters that achieved the highest validation AUC score was selected, as AUC is a robust metric for evaluating performance on imbalanced datasets.
+  - Activations: ['relu', 'tanh']
+  - Regularization: [L1 regularization with 0.001, L1 regularization with 0.01]
+  - Optimizers: ['adam', 'rmsprop']
+  - The architecture (number of hidden layers), epochs (20), and batch size (32) were kept constant during tuning.
+  - The combination of hyperparameters that achieved the highest validation AUC score was selected, as AUC is a robust metric for evaluating performance on imbalanced datasets.
   - The best combination of hyperparameters from the tuning phase was used to train the final model.
   - Performance metrics were recorded and evaluated.

 Stage 2 & Stage 3 Dataset Model Training:
 - The initial models and hyperparameters from previous stages were used as starting points